-They say knowledge is power, and that’s definitely accurate when discussing your air conditioner.
-While challenging repairs are best left to experts, it’s helpful to have a practical understanding of your air conditioner and how to solve everyday AC issues.
+They say knowledge is power, and that’s undoubtedly true when talking about your air conditioner.
+While complicated repairs are best left to professionals, it’s helpful to have a practical understanding of your air conditioner and how to solve ordinary AC issues.

-Learning how your AC works and the typical problems it faces will enable you to tackle easy problems without needing to call an HVAC specialist every time.
-This not only saves you dollars on minor service calls, but knowing when to contact a professional can help prevent small issues from escalating into major repairs.
+Learning how your AC works and the frequent problems it faces can empower you to handle simple problems without needing to call an HVAC specialist every time.
+This not only saves you money on minor service calls, but understanding when to call a professional can help prevent small issues from escalating into complex repairs.

-Here are some typical questions people ask our experts about their air conditioners:
+Here are some common questions people ask our experts about their air conditioners:

-1. How Do I Clean an Air Conditioner?
+1. What Is the Best Way to Clean an Air Conditioner?

-Cleaning your AC is an effective way to make sure it runs efficiently, and very well could extend the life of your unit.
+Cleaning an air conditioning system is a smart way to make sure it runs efficiently, and potentially could extend the life of your unit.

-The most effective thing you can do on your own is to swap out the air filter in your air conditioner.
-The filter traps dust, pollen, pet hair and other debris, and removes those contaminants from the air circulating in your home.
-If your AC filter becomes choked with debris, the air conditioner has to work harder than it ought to in order to move air through the filter.
-A clean filter catches the airborne debris while still permitting air to flow easily through the system.
+The most effective thing you can do on your own is to replace the air filter in your air conditioner.
+The filter traps dust, pollen, pet hair and other debris, and removes those impurities from the air circulating in your home.
+If your AC filter becomes plugged, the air conditioner has to work harder than it really should in order to pull air through the filter.
+A clean filter catches the airborne debris while still enabling air to flow easily through the system.

-Replacement filters can be purchased at most leading home improvement stores, hardware stores or can be bought from your local HVAC professional.
-A good way to make sure you get the proper filter is to look at your old one before you head out for the store, taking care to write down the size of the filter.
-If you’re not familiar with filters, it’s also a smart idea to note the filtration level of the current filter if you are trying to buy something similar.
+Replacement filters can be purchased at most leading home improvement stores, hardware stores or can be ordered from your local HVAC specialist.
+A good way to make sure you get the right filter is to look at your old one before you head out for the store, jotting down the size of the filter.
+If you’re not familiar with filters, it’s also helpful to note the filtration level of the current filter if you are trying to buy something similar.

-For comprehensive service of your air conditioner, contact the experienced professionals like the crew at Farris Heating & Air to do regular maintenance on your AC.
-They’ll examine your system, clean or lubricate parts that need cleaning and look for worn-out parts and potential trouble.
+For detailed service of your air conditioner, contact the experienced professionals like the crew at Farris Heating & Air to do scheduled maintenance on your AC.
+They’ll examine your system, clean or lubricate parts that require attention and look for worn-out parts and potential trouble.

-2. How Do I Clean Air Conditioner Coils?
+2. How Should I Clean the Air Conditioner Coils?

-In addition to making certain that your indoor air conditioner equipment is functioning efficiently, it’s necessary to tend to your outdoor unit.
-Cleaning the coils on the exterior unit of your air conditioner is a simple way to boost its efficiency and can extend the life of your entire system.
+In addition to making certain that your indoor air conditioning unit is working efficiently, it’s necessary to tend to your outdoor unit.
+Cleaning the coils on the exterior unit of your cooling system is a quick way to boost its efficiency and can extend the life of your entire system.

-The coils, which are attached to extensions called fins, are used to release heat from the refrigerant into the cooler air outside.
-This brings down the temperature of the refrigerant, which then goes back inside your home so it can absorb more heat from the air inside your home.
-Washing the fins and the coils can help them release heat more effectively.
+The coils, which include extensions called fins, are used to release heat from the refrigerant to the outdoors.
+This lowers the temperature of the refrigerant, which then goes back in your home so it can soak up more heat from the air within your home.
+Cleaning the fins and the coils can help them release heat more easily.

 To clean your air conditioner’s fins and coil:

 1) First, turn off power to the outdoor unit.
-It’s best to flip off the the on/off switch, as opposed to turning the thermostat off.
+It’s best to flip the power switch off, instead of turning the thermostat off.

-2) Take off the top of the outdoor AC so you can enter the insides of the unit.
+2) Lift off the top of the outdoor AC so you can reach the interior of the unit.
 Then, being cautious not to strain any cords or attachments, safely set the top to the side.

-3) Apply a cleaning solution on the fins, starting at the top and then working your way down.
-Commercial coil cleaners are sold and commonly found in both the canned aerosol spray from as well as products foaming solutions that are sprayed on with your garden hose.
+3) Put a cleaning solution on the fins, starting at the top and then working your way down.
+Commercial coil cleaners are available and commonly found in both the canned aerosol spray from as well as products foaming solutions that are applied with your garden hose.

 4) Follow directions on the product to apply.
-For most products, it's advised that you spray the product on, let the cleaner soak in for a short period of time to loosen the grime and then gently spray it off with a garden hose.
-Be careful not to spray very hard, because that could harm the coils or fins!
+For most cleaners, it's advised that you spray the product on, let the cleaner soak in for a short period of time to dissolve the grime and then softly spray it off with a garden hose.
+Be cautious not to spray too hard, because that could harm the coils or fins!

-5) Secure the top back on the unit and then wait for the components to dry before turning the power back on.
+5) Secure the top back on the unit and then wait for the unit to dry before turning it back on.

-The life span of an air conditioner can vary based on the type of unit, its quality, how well it's maintained and how often it's used.
-That said, experts say you should start thinking about air conditioner replacement after about 12-15 years.
+The life span of an air conditioner can vary based on the type of unit, its quality, how well it's maintained and how frequently it's used.
+Having said that, pros say you should start getting ready for air conditioner replacement after about 12-15 years.

-One of the best ways to make the most of your system is through regular conditioner maintenance.
-Tuneups from Farris Heating & Air includes cleaning and inspecting the machinery, as well as changing out the dirty filter and repairing any worn-out or broken parts.
-To keep your unit operating as long as possible, reach out to us today to schedule air conditioning maintenance in Bartlesville.
+One of the best ways to get maximum value from your air conditioner is through AC conditioner maintenance.
+Maintenance service from Farris Heating & Air includes cleaning and inspecting the machinery, as well as putting in a new filter and fixing any worn-out or broken parts.
+To keep your unit operating as long as possible, call us today to schedule air conditioning maintenance in Bartlesville.

 4. What Size Air Conditioner Do I Need?

-Finding the right size of air conditioner for your home is critical for achieving comfort and efficiency.
+Picking out the right size of air conditioner for your home is critical for maintaining comfort and efficiency.
 Here are some points to think about when deciding what size air conditioner you need for your home:

-- Square footage: The size of the space you want to cool is one of the most important factors.
-More expansive spaces demand more cooling power.
+- Square footage: The total area of the space you have to cool is one of the most important factors.
+Larger spaces require more cooling power.

-- Home insulation: Well-insulated homes preserve cool air better, which should reduce your cooling needs.
+- Home insulation: Well-insulated homes retain cool air better, which can reduce your cooling needs.

-- Climate: If you are living in a hotter climate, you'll want a more powerful air conditioner compared to a person living in a cooler place.
+- Climate: If you reside in a hotter climate, you'll want a more powerful air conditioner compared to a person living in a cooler place.

-- Number of windows: Windows often let in heat, particularly when they're south-facing or not well-insulated.
+- Number of windows: Windows frequently let in heat, particularly when they're south-facing or not well-insulated.

-- Number of occupants: More people in the house produce greater body heat, which can influence your cooling needs.
+- Number of people: More people in the house means additional body heat, which can affect your cooling needs.

-- Current HVAC system: The size and performance of your current system can provide a starting point for determining what you need.
+- Current HVAC system: The size and productivity of your current system can provide a place to start for determining what you need.

-Given that the size of your cooling system is so essential to your home’s comfort, you will probably want a professional opinion.
-At Farris Heating & Air, we take the time to completely understand your family’s lifestyle, comfort needs and the many other variables such as your home’s design and size.
-This attention to detail and focus on customer service is why Farris Heating & Air is known for excellent air conditioning installation in Bartlesville.
+Because the size of your AC is so important to your home’s comfort, you will likely want a professional opinion.
+At Farris Heating & Air, we take the time to fully understand your family’s lifestyle, comfort needs and the many other factors such as your home’s design and size.
+This attention to detail and commitment to customer service is why Farris Heating & Air is known for excellent air conditioning installation in Bartlesville.

-The cost of an air conditioner is influenced by several factors during the manufacturing process, such as the cost and availability of raw materials, manufacturing and labor costs in addition to federal regulations that necessitate changes to the design.
+The price of an air conditioner is impacted by several factors during the manufacturing process, such as the cost and availability of raw materials, manufacturing and labor costs in addition to federal regulations that require modifications to the design.

-Know these are average costs and prices can differ.
-It's always helpful to get at least a few quotes from trustworthy HVAC companies before making a choice.
-If you’re contemplating air conditioning replacement in Bartlesville, reach out to Farris Heating & Air.
-We will schedule an appointment to provide you with a free estimate, explain the plan and help connect you with available rebates or discounts.
+Realize these are average costs and prices can differ.
+It's always helpful to get several quotes from reliable HVAC companies before making a purchase.
+If you’re thinking about air conditioning replacement in Bartlesville, reach out to Farris Heating & Air.
+We can provide you with a no-cost estimate, make sure you understand the process and help connect you with available rebates or discounts.

 6. What Causes an Air Conditioner to Freeze Up?

-An air conditioner freezing up can be a consequence of a number of factors, all of which boil down to the failure of your system to efficiently transfer heat.
-If your unit is experiencing issues causing it to freeze up, it is more than likely time for air conditioning repair.
+An air conditioner freezing up can be caused by many factors, all of which boil down to the AC's inability to efficiently transfer heat.
+If your air conditioner is having issues causing it to freeze up, it is very likely time for air conditioning repair.

-Here are some common causes of AC freezing up:
+Here are some typical causes of AC freezing up:

-- Inadequate airflow: If the air isn't flowing properly through your AC system, it can't sufficiently absorb heat.
-This could be due to a clogged air filter, something stopping air from flowing through the return air ducts or a failing fan.
+- Poor airflow: If the air isn't flowing easily through your AC system, it can't sufficiently absorb heat.
+This could be due to a plugged air filter, blocked return air ducts or a failing fan.

-- Low refrigerant levels: If your air conditioner is running low on refrigerant, it can become too cold and freeze up.
-This is frequently the result of leaking in the refrigerant lines.
+- Low refrigerant levels: If your air conditioner is starting to get low on refrigerant, it could become too cold and freeze up.
+This is frequently the result of leakages in the refrigerant lines.

-- Frosty outdoor temperatures: Operating your air conditioner when it's too cold outside can cause the system to freeze.
-Many units aren't designed to perform in temperatures of less than 60 degrees Fahrenheit (15 degrees Celsius).
+- Frosty outdoor temperatures: Operating your air conditioner when it's really cold outside can cause the system to freeze.
+Most units aren't designed to perform in temperatures below 60 degrees Fahrenheit (15 degrees Celsius).

-- Mechanical failures: Broken thermostats, damaged blower motors and trouble with the relay or control board can all play a role in an AC unit freezing up.
+- Mechanical failures: Faulty thermostats, damaged blower motors and issues with the relay or control board can all contribute to an AC unit freezing up.

-Farris Heating & Air is the Trustworthy Source for Air Conditioning Service in Bartlesville.
+Farris Heating & Air is your Trusted Source for Air Conditioning Service in Bartlesville.

-At Farris Heating & Air, we strive to make your home a comfortable and pleasant place.
-Our qualified specialists are up-to-date on the latest industry training and trends, and work on on a wide variety of systems.
-That’s why community members make us their first call for air conditioning repair in Bartlesville and the surrounding towns.
+At Farris Heating & Air, we are focusing on making your home a comfortable and enjoyable place.
+Our skilled professionals are up-to-date on the latest industry training and trends, and are knowledgeable on a wide variety of systems.
+That’s why community members make us the premier choice for air conditioning repair in Bartlesville and nearby cities.

-If you’re wanting to upgrade or its time for a replacement, we’ve got you covered there too, with our first-rate air conditioning installation in Bartlesville.
+If you’re wanting to upgrade or its time for a new air conditioner, we’ve got you covered there too, with our first-rate air conditioning installation in Bartlesville.
 No matter what, we can help you solve your cooling issues!